Harriet Metcalf: Career

 Between 1981 and 1987, she won three silver and one bronze World Championship medals.
 She won an Olympic gold medal in the U.S. women's eight in 1984.

-She is currently the founder and executive director of the Row As One Institute, the original purpose of which was to serve masters women rowers.
-As director of Row As One, she founded G-ROW Boston, a rowing program for girls in the Boston public schools.
-G-ROW, which also incorporates academics and relationship-building, is now a program of Community Rowing, Inc. She also founded WeCanRow (Women Enduring Cancer Row), a program for women breast cancer survivors.
-Founded in Boston in 2002, WeCanRow now has chapters around the U.S. In 2007, Metcalf was hired as head coach for the MIT women's openweight crew.
+Metcalf has founded multiple nonprofit organizations to encourage more women and girls to participate in the sport of rowing.
+In 1994, she founded the Row As One Institute to serve masters women rowers.
+While director of Row As One, she founded G-ROW Boston, a rowing program for girls in the Boston public schools.
+G-ROW, which also incorporates academics and relationship-building, is now a program of Community Rowing, Inc. In 2002, she established WeCanRow (Women Enduring Cancer Row), a program for female breast cancer survivors which now operates around the U.S.

 She was a panelist at the 2003 National Gay and Lesbian Athletics Conference in Cambridge, Massachusetts, on a panel of LGBT Olympians that also included swimmer Mark Tewksbury and high jumper Brian Marshall.
+In 2007, Metcalf was hired as head coach for the MIT women's openweight crew.

+In 2024, she received the USRowing Medal of Honor, the highest honor bestowed by the organization, in recognition of her lifetime of service to the sport.
+She has also been elected into the Athletics Hall of Fame at her alma mater, Mount Holyoke College, as well as the Maine Hall of Fame and the New England Women's Sports Hall of Fame.
+She was selected as the joint USRowing Woman of the Year in 1999 and 2008, and was the recipient of the 2004 RYKÄ First Women of Fitness Award, the 1999 New England Women's Leadership Award, and was the 1998 Girl Scouts of America Leading Woman.